HackAfro/PackageManager/README.md

 ## OR

-Clone the repository to your computer, build and run the Project in Xcode.
+Clone the repository to your computer, build and run the project.

+## New releases

+For Windows users, you'll be notified whenever there's an update but unfortunately this doesn't apply on MacOS as the updater requires the application to be signed.
+The application hasn't been signed yet as it costs money to join the Apple developer program; until then you have to manually check for updates.

 ## Contributions